SharifboyMuminov/SharifboyMuminov/README.md

 - 👋 Assalomu aleykum, I’m Sharifjon Muminov
-- 👀 I’m interested in money and the world :)
+- 👀 I’m interested in to piloting 🛸  :)

 <!---